natewood2/atlas-smiling-school/README.md

 SmileSchool is a website that we are giving in the form of a Figma file and tasked with recreating it.
 Creating with as little CSS as possible, which makes it difficult.
 Though I have found Bootstrap useful.

 There was a lot that fast and easy to use and some other stuff now.

+## Prebuilt Bootstrap Components

+We used a Bootstrap carousel for the video section which make the videos alternate screens.

+We used a prebuilt hamburger menu for the drop down menu when the screen is resized.

+We all used all the reactiveness of Bootstrap on the entire page, which was very helpful.